How Do You Stop Debt Collector Harassment?

 • Calling you without letting you know who they are or what they want

-• Threats of violence or any type of harm
+• Threats of violence or any harm

 • Publishing lists on a public forum of people who have not paid their debts